magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_dataset.md

 {:toc}

 ##Data set overview
-Data sets are used for filling test forms with prepared data.
+Data sets contain data used by test case and constraints.
 A data set can have several variations.
-Each variation has constraints that are checked at the end of the test flow.
+Each variation has constraints that are called at the end of the test flow.

-This topic shows how to prepare data for the test.

 ##Data set structure